ReactiveMongo/ReactiveMongo-Extensions/README.md

 ## Introduction

+**ReactiveMongo Extensions** comes as 2 separate packages which are `reactivemongo-extensions-bson` and `reactivemongo-extensions-json`.
+*reactivemongo-extensions-bson* package targets ReactiveMongo, while *reactivemongo-extensions-json* targets Play-ReactiveMongo.

+#### DAOs to Serve You

-*ReactiveMongo Extensions* currently provides two DAO types, which are [BsonDao](src/main/scala/dao/BsonDao.scala) for BSONCollection and [JsonDao](src/main/scala/dao/JsonDao.scala) for JSONCollection.
-DAOs provide an abstraction layer on top of ReactiveMongo adding higher levels of APIs like findOne, findById, count, foreach, fold, etc.
+DAOs provide an abstraction layer on top of ReactiveMongo adding higher level APIs like findOne, findById, count, foreach, fold, etc.
+*ReactiveMongo Extensions* currently provides two DAO types: `reactivemongo.extensions.dao.BsonDao` for `BSONCollection` and `reactivemongo.extensions.dao.JsonDao` for `JSONCollection`.

 You will need to define a DAO for each of your models(case classes).